zeta-chain/docs/docs/users/zetahub/create-wallet.md

 sidebar_position: 1
 ---

-# How to Create a Wallet in ZetaChain
+# Create a Wallet in ZetaChain

 To start, make sure you have an EVM-compatible wallet, like MetaMask.